 Search engine optimization is what you do to grow your visibility on search engine results pages.
 The higher your website ranks, the better—it means more people will see your page when they search a relevant query, click through to your website, read your content, and get to know your brand.
-It’s not an exact science, but optimizing your website content and structure could ultimately drive more conversions than any of your other digital marketing efforts.
+It’s not an exact science and the best practices change frequently, but optimizing your website content and structure could ultimately drive more conversions than any of your other digital marketing efforts.

 In a noisy world, SEO is one of the best ways for businesses to be seen by their target audiences.
 Remember, when people use search engines, they’re doing a targeted search.
 They’re actively looking for what you’re offering, so making sure your site is the first one users see should be a crucial part of your digital marketing strategy.

 If you know this, you’ve probably taken some steps to boost your SEO.
 You may have created specific blogs and articles based on keyword research.
 You may have hired a technical SEO expert to help your pages index and crawl correctly.
-What you may not know is that video can help your SEO ranking, as well–in a very powerful way.
+What you may not know is that video can help your SEO ranking as well–in a very significant way.

 Video and SEO

-Google’s algorithms are increasingly prioritizing websites with video content.
-It’s not something you want to ignore; 93 percent of online experiences start with a search engine, so you want to do everything you can to appear on that crucial first page.
-And you especially want to appear in the first three results — the top three spots get 55 percent of all clicks.
+In short, Google’s algorithms are increasingly prioritizing websites with video content, and that’s not something you want to ignore; 93 percent of online experiences start with a search engine, so you want to do everything you can to appear on that crucial first page.

 How to Create High-Quality Video That’ll Boost Your SEO